 Choose an Experienced Massachusetts Auto Accident Lawyer

 In 2011, cell phone use was involved in 1.3 million car crashes across the country, according to the National Safety Council.
 Some 1.2 million traffic accidents were caused by drivers talking on cell phones, while texting while driving accounted for the rest.

 While drivers can use cell phones, they can be held liable for accidents they cause.
 Cell phone use drastically reduces a driver's concentration and response time.
 Drivers have a responsibility to focus on the road and reduce distractions.

-If you have been injured in a Massachusetts car accident involving cell phone use, you may be able to entitled to recover monetary damages, including for pain and suffering, lost wages and past and future medical expenses.
+If you have been injured in a Massachusetts car accident involving cell phone use, you may be able entitled to recover monetary damages, including for pain and suffering, lost wages and past and future medical expenses.

 If you have been injured, it is important to receive immediate medical treatment.
 You should also speak to a qualified Boston car accident lawyer

 .
 Individuals injured in car accidents have a Statute of Limitations restricting how long they can file a claim.

 For a free legal consultation, contact us today at 617-723-7676 or use our contact form.